denoland/fresh/docs/concepts/data-fetching.md

 ---

-Server side data fetching in Fresh is accomplished through asynchronous [handler functions][route-handlers].
+Server side data fetching in Fresh is accomplished through asynchronous [handler functions][custom-handlers].
 These handler functions can call a `ctx.render()` function with the data to be rendered as an argument.
 This data can then be retrieved by the page component through the `data` property on the `props`.